mattj23/covid-delta-usa/readme.md

 This repo contains the beginning of a simplified, mechanics based epidemiological model of SARS-CoV-2 spread in the USA built in order to estimate what the range of plausible outcomes of the delta variant might be.

 This model is probably best described as a monte-carlo agent based simulation.
-Though it does not yet take advantage of the typical features for which agent based models are prized (heterogenous populations, geographic features, etc), it simulates individual interactions in order to completely separate the model into a theoretical micro-mechanics portion and an empirical portion, which together in aggregate form the macro behavior.
+Though it does not yet take advantage of the typical features for which agent based models are prized (heterogenous populations, geographic features, etc), it simulates individual interactions in order to completely separate the model into a micro-scale portion which behaves according to game-like mechanics, and a macro-scale empirical portion, which together in aggregate form the overall system behavior.

 The advantage of doing things this way is that while the computation becomes far more expensive than fitting statistical models, the micro behavior is implemented in an explicit and obvious way, and so can be trivially modified to take into account almost any imaginable behavior.
 The empirical portion provides a means to adjust the overall aggregate macro behavior within the constraints of the micro behavior, and encapsulates social and policy factors which affect the system.